FACILITIES

 HPC

-In addition to the experimental facilities, CFM has a High Performance Computing (HPC) Centre that provides scientific computing capabilities and support across all CFM research lines.
-The CFM Computing Centre consists of two Data Centers hosting five HPC clusters of different sizes, kinds and purposes, all adding up a total of 260 computing nodes summing up 5720 cores and 29TB or RAM.
-This provides CFM with a computing time of more than 50 million CPU hours a year, and an aggregated computing power of 147 TFLOPS of Theoretical Peak Performance.
+In addition to the experimental facilities, CFM provides its researchers with scientific computing capabilities and support across all CFM research lines through its Scientific Computing Service.
+This includes the CMF High Performance Computing (HPC) Centre consisting of two Data Centers hosting six HPC clusters of different sizes, kinds and purposes, all adding up a total of 277 computing nodes with more than 6400 cores and 32TB or RAM.
+This provides CFM with a computing time of more than 59 million CPU hours a year, and an aggregated computing power of 185 TFLOPS of Theoretical Peak Performance.

 • Oberon cluster (the main, general purpose, CFM HPC cluster), composed of 182 computing nodes with two Xeon processors and a memory range of 24 GB up to 256 GB per node, all of them sharing a high speed-low latency Infiniband connection network and a high performance shared parallel filesystem, giving a total of 2000 cores and 15 TB of memory.
 This cluster gives service to the whole CFM research community.